itsnikhil/blog/content/posts/Is pythonic way the better way.md

 isFalse
 isTrue
 ```
 As you can see it prints both cases.
 Because of this not only extra processing is wasted but it can introduce some bugs.
-Ternary if else cannot be used to handle None values (or null for non-python world).
+Ternary if else cannot be used to handle None value (or null value for non-python world).
 ```py
 >>> import re
 >>> message = 'Is pythonic way the better way?'